 - Naruto and Gaara at times.
 Probably came from their attention starved youth where they were persecuted by others for having a demon sealed inside them.
 Also, in The Last movie Toneri desires to take Hinata away from the world before he destroys it so he will no longer be alone.

 - Shinji Ikari is an odd mixture of this trope and Hates Being Touched.
-He desperately wants affection, but is so terrified of being hurt by rejection that he pushes everyone away regardless.
-Generally, much of the cast fits this.
+He desperately wants love and affection, but is so terrified of being hurt by rejection that he pushes everyone away regardless.
+Unfortunately, just when it seems he finally found what he wanted in Kaworu Nagisa, he lost him in one of the most horribly heart-breaking ways imaginable.

 - Lucy in Elfen Lied stemming from her attachment to a puppy and to Kohta who were kind to her.